JIC-CSB/jicirodsmanager/README.rst

     irods-groupadd rg-matthew-hartley 5497558138880

-The command above does three things:
+The command above does a number of things:

 1. It creates the group ``rg-matthew-hartley`` in the zone
 2. It sets the group quota to 5Tb